 Treatment for Canine Melanoma

 Cancer treatment in dogs, in general, is not usually about getting a “cure.”
-Instead, the focus is on improving and maintaining the quality of life while also hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.
+Instead, the focus is on improving and maintaining the quality of life while hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.

 The goals of treatment for malignant melanoma in dogs specifically are: